Criminal Cases – DUI

 - Experience asserting defendant’s rights in jury trials

-- Look for lawyers with jury trial experience in cases.
+- Look for lawyers with jury trial experience in cases (The DA and Judge certainly know).

 - Schedule an initial consultation with the lawyer to gather further information on your Constitutional rights and the legal process.